Judy Morgan DVM, CVA, CVCP, CVFT

 The ability to utilize both kinds of therapies offers her clients many more options than using a single method of healing.
 In many cases, using this approach also allows earlier identification and treatment of impending problems.

 Outside of the office Dr. Morgan spends much of her time working with Cavalier King Charles Spaniel and English Toy Spaniel rescue groups by assisting in finding, transporting, and fostering neglected animals.
 She is Chief Veterinary Medical Officer for Monkey’s House dog hospice and senior sanctuary.
-She also enjoys public speaking and giving presentations at local and national continuing education venues.
+She also enjoys public speaking and giving presentations at local, national and international continuing education venues.

-- New clients typically run from 30-60 minutes (per dog) depending on the complexity of the issues
+- New clients typically run from 30-60 minutes (per pet) depending on the complexity of the issues

 - Follow up services (phone calls, emails, messaging) are broken down in 15 minute increments